The Securities Act of 1933

 tl;dr: Most hedge funds must sell their interests (bring on investors) via either 506(b) or 506(c), which place restrictions on allowable investor types, solicitation, and verification.

 Read on: Whenever a pooled capital vehicle (or even a private company) brings on investors, what it's actually doing is selling securities to them.
 Naturally, the SEC has something to say about selling securities.
 In the case of private funds, the offering isn't done via an IPO or some other public offering, and is instead known as a "private placement."
-In order to conduct a private placement without the costs, disclosures, and process of a public offering of securities, a seller of private interests must generally conduct its sale under a "safe harbor" - basically, an exemption relating to what is called Regulation D (commonly, "Reg D") of the Securities Act.
+In order to conduct a private placement without the costs, disclosures, and process of a public offering of securities, a seller of private interests must generally conduct its sale under a "safe harbor" - basically, an exemption relating to what is called Regulation D (commonly, "Reg D") of the Securities Act of 1933 .
 The two safe harbor types are called 506(b) and 506(c).
 506(b) is more common, but 506(c) has some interesting tradeoffs.
 This guide discusses both - learn more below!

 Key topics